Azure-Player/azure.datafactory.tools/README.md

   * Whether delete or not objects not in the source
   * Whether create or not a new instance of ADF if it not exist
 * Tokenisation in config file allows replace any value by Environment Variable or Variable from DevOps Pipeline

-The following features coming soon:
+* Global Parameters

-* Support for Global Parameters
+The following features coming in the future:
 * Build function to support validation of files, dependencies and config
 * Unit Tests of selected Pipelines and Linked Services